 FMO Information

-The purpose of the Federation is to promote the general welfare of its members, protect the rights and interests of, and be a consumer advocate for manufactured/mobile home owners.
+The Federation's purpose is to promote its members' general welfare, protect the rights and interests of, and be a consumer advocate for manufactured/mobile homeowners.

 OUR HISTORY